jeremiak/us-senate-financial-disclosure-scraper/README.md

 ### Step 5 - Create CSVs

-* `transactions.csv` - all of the transactions from the filings
+* `transactions.csv` - Transactions from parts 4a and 4b of annual reports and from periodic transaction reports

 _To do_: